 Hepburn shot when discussing polo necks

 And absolutely key to this: shoulder pads.
 SHOULDER PADS!
 Yes!
-On a tshirt like top!
+On a tshirt-like top!
 Welcome back in from the cold, shoulder pads, sorry for all those years you languished on the $2 rail at Vinnies.
 See, if you're going to make a semi-fitted knit top which as said, can challenge one's self image - if one's self image is vulnerable to fault finding that day and that knit fabric is suddenly too snug - then these things are lookchangers.
-From suck-it-in & hope for the best, to Woman Is Doing it For Herself.
-So even on sack days, I can look all Parisian like I'm in Paris.
-With the rive gauche polo neck & an enigmatic sack.
+From suck-it-in & hope for the best, to being one stylin’ Woman.
+So even on sack days, I can look all Parisian, with the rive gauche polo neck & an enigmatic sack.

-BUT, even given all the sack talk above, I did straighten out the waist curve a bit when cutting out anyway, as alarming, unscheduled things have been happening around my waist as my lady body travels with real time (not my mind time, which is circa 26 years old, coincidentally the age I was when married) (yes I dont know what the psychology is at work there either) and I cant bear tight or too-fitted clothing.
+BUT, even given all the sack talk above, I did straighten out the waist curve a bit when cutting out anyway, as alarming, unscheduled things have been happening around my waist as my lady body travels with real time (not my mind time, which is circa 26 years old) and I cant bear tight or too-fitted clothing.
 To my surprise and upon looking at the photo above, I've taken it in 1cm at the high waist since.
 I think this will be on a case by case basis according to fabric type.
 This is beautiful, heavy, high quality ponte from Tessuti & whilst it is ideal for the collar & shoulders to hold this soft but crisp (soft but crisp?) structural-ness, its a bit too stiff to fall in enough to suggest curve, even with the back darts.
 Turns out the pattern has been well drafted duh.

 As its a typical tshirt construction - join shoulders/sew sleeves in/sew up the body to the arms in one continual seam - I was sent the pattern without instructions which was no problem, but I did have to enquire as to the 'thumb gusset' construction.
 I stared at it for ages but it didnt figure itself out for me.
 How to make that hem??
 Lena then sent me a few photos & it was all ooooooh I seeeee and I learnt something, which is always a thrill.
 Lena's clever, cunning tutorial here.
 Theres another style of integrated hand mitt & how-to here, but the Melbourne Top's thumb gusset is the proper half glove; the sleeves are therefore slightly long without the gussets & I love that, so they're also perfect without.